OutSystems/cloud-connector/README.md

 After using `outsystemscc` to connect one or more endpoints, you have a list of connected endpoint(s) of the form `secure-gateway:<port>`.
 You or a member of your team can use these addresses directly in app development in Service Studio.

-> :information_source: It's important that you connect only to trusted endpoints.
+> :information_source: Connecting to endpoint(s) over TLS/HTTPS is currently unsupported.
+It's important that you connect only to trusted endpoints.

 After successfully activating the secure gateway for a stage in the Neo Portal, the following screen displays: